Home

 Scott 1604 (2015)

-Pope Innocent XII was born on March 13, 1615, and the fourth centenary of his birth was commemorated on November 19, 2015, with the issuance of a single €0.95 stamp.
+Vatican City commemorated the fourth centenary of the birth of Pope Innocent XII with the issuance of a single €0.95 stamp on November 19, 2015.
 The stamp, issued in sheets of ten, is based on a contemporary etching produced in Rome by De Rossi printers.

 REFERENCES: